 Hera

-Following the example of similar activities already underway or planned in Northern Europe, Eni (Operator) and Snam are developing the Ravenna CCS project and start the CO2 injection activities related to Phase 1 of Ravenna CCS, the first project for the capture, transport and permanent storage of CO2 in Italy carried out for environmental purposes only, to contribute to the decarbonisation of industrial sectors.
+Following similar projects that are already operational or undergoing development in Northern Europe, Eni (Operator) and Snam are developing the Ravenna CCS project and start the CO2 injection activities related to Phase 1 of Ravenna CCS, the first project for the capture, transport and permanent storage of CO₂ in Italy carried out for environmental purposes only, to contribute to the decarbonisation of industrial sectors.

 The plant captures over 90% of the CO₂ from the power plant’s emissions, which have a concentration of less than 3% and are at atmospheric pressure.
 These are among the most challenging conditions industrially, showcasing the high efficiency of the capture system developed in Ravenna.